 - Domeboro's (Burow's) solution is made of aluminum acetate and is available over-the-counter at pharmacies.
 This will help dry the skin out and it can be used as a compress or as a spray.

-- Hydrocortisone creams.
-Some people advocate using a thin film of over-the-counter hydrocortisone cream.
+- Some people advocate using a thin film of over-the-counter hydrocortisone cream.
 Talk to your vet first before using this.
 In general, creams and ointments only serve to "gunk up" the area and prevent proper drying if used incorrectly.
 Also, if the pet licks it, you want to make sure that it isn't toxic.

-How to Prevent a Hot Spot
+How to Prevent Hot Spots

 Hot spots are not entirely preventable.
 There are a number of grooming recommendations you can follow to help your dog avoid hot spots, including: